dan-t/cabal-bounds/README.md

 * `--only=name`
 * `--ignore=name`

+You can also only update the dependencies without a bound by specifying the `--missing` flag.
 If you omit these options, then all dependencies are considered and modified.

 All options taking a name can be specified multiple times: